sstar04/STARAlgorithm/README.md

 Linux instruction for running demo
 ===========
-1. Copy TestAlgortihm anywhere you like and enter the folder
+1. Copy STARAlgortihm anywhere you like and enter the folder

-     cd TestAlgorithm/src
+     cd STARAlgorithm/src

 2. Use the makefile_lib to compile the CUDA code available in folder src